Swagtron Swagger 5 Review – Third time’s a charm or just a knock-off?

 If you think the Xiaomi Mijia electric scooter is too expensive but you like its style.
 Then the latest addition to the Swagtron electric scooter lineup, the Swagger 5, might be the solution to your problem.
 For a few hundred dollars less you can get a similar looking scooter with just as smooth of a ride, but with less power.
 But hey, you get what you pay for.

-If none of the scooters fit your needs, I bet you can find the right ride for you amongst our reviews.
+If none of the scooters fit your needs, I bet you can find the right ride for you in our scooter comparison list.